OAGi/Score/docs/user_guide/index.rst

 4. Check the checkbox in front of the desired BCCP or ASCCP.

-5. Click the “Apply” button.
+5. Click the "Apply" button.

 6. If a BCCP was selected in step 4, a new BCC is created that associates the ACC with the BCCP.
 The user may `edit detail of the